obsidiansystems/ex-healthcare-claims-processing/README.md

 1. Stop the every running command by pressing **Ctrl+C**.

-## Working with DAML Hub
+## Working with Daml Hub

 1. As a first step, build the whole project
     ```shell
     make clean build
     ```
-2. Create a project and a ledger in DAML Hub
+2. Create a project and a ledger in Daml Hub
 3. Upload the DARs
 4. Add the parties to the ledger
    - PrimaryCareProvider